azsk/ADOScanner-docs/03-Control-Attestation/README.md

 Get-AzSKADOSecurityStatus -OrganizationName $orgName -AttestationHostProjectName $attHotProjectName -ControlsToAttest NotAttested -ResourceTypeName Organization

 ```

-### How is the control attestation information stored and managed?

-AzSK.ADO internally stores attestation details in a project repository named 'ADOScanner_Attestation' which needs to be configured typically by the project admin.

-Attestation details for project and its components (build/release/service connection/agent pool) are recorded only when this repository is present inside the project.

-> **Note:** Control attestation details for project and its components are stored inside the attestation repo present in the project.

-> *Project Collection Administrator* needs to assign a project in the organization to host attestation details for organization-specific controls.
-See the next section for more details.

-### How to setup attestation repository in a project?

-In order to setup attestation repository inside a project, follow the below steps:

-1. Navigate to *Repos* section of the project.
-2. Create a new Git repository with the name 'ADOScanner_Attestation'.
-Skip this step if this repository already exists.

 ### How to setup host project to store attestation details for organization-specific controls?